yoosan/mxnet-seq2seq/README.md

 ## The architecture

-We know that **seq2seq encoder-decoder** architecture includes two RNNs, one for encoding source sequence and another for decoding target sequence.
+We know that **seq2seq encoder-decoder** architecture includes two RNNs (LSTMs), one for encoding source sequence and another for decoding target sequence.

 For NLP-related tasks, the sequence could be a natural language sentence.
-As a result, the encoder and decoder should **share the word embedding layer**
+As a result, the encoder and decoder should **share the word embedding layer** .

 The bucketing is a grate solution adapting the arbitrariness of sequence length.
-I padding zero to a fixed length at the input sequence and make buckets at the decoding phrase.
+I padding zero to a fixed length at the encoding sequence and make buckets at the decoding phrase.

-The data is the format as:
+The data is formatted as:

 ```
 0 0 ...
 0 23 12 121 832 || 2 3432 898 7 323